-Whereas many people believe that the 5 percent is where winners are made, it’s really where the most stress occurs, arguments erupt, and progress can be stalled.
+Whereas many people believe that the 5 percent is where winners are made, it’s really where the most stress occurs, arguments erupt, and progress can stall.

 Master the big picture details first, and you’re likely to see more results, have better compliance, and achieve much better clarity.
 Then you can tackle the most specific details.

 What You Should Eat Post-Workout